AirWalk-Digital/ami-pipeline/README.md

 ## Pipeline

-Pipeline is triggered by CloudWatch rule scheduled to run daily, which invokes lambda function `ami_pipeline_trigger` which responsibility is to assess if AMI id used in launch template for specific ASG is older than `n` days and if so to start SSM automation `ami-pipeline` to build new image.
+Pipeline is triggered by a CloudWatch rule scheduled to run daily, which invokes the Lambda function `ami_pipeline_trigger` whose responsibility is to assess if the AMI ID used in the launch template for a specific ASG is older than `n` days and if so to start the SSM automation `ami-pipeline` to build a new image.

 SSM automations contains number of steps: